CCurl/c5/README.md

 When c5 starts, it looks for a filename as the 1st and only argument.<br/>
 If a filename is found, and it can open that file, then that becomes the source file.<br/>
-If no filename is given, c5 tries to open and use `boot.c5` as the source file.<br/>
+If no filename is given, c5 tries to open and use `boot.fth` as the source file.<br/>

 ## CELLs in c5
 A `CELL` is either 32-bits or 64-bits, depending on the target system.